xetdata/pyxet/README.md

 ```

 ## Contributing & Getting Help
 This project is just getting started.
-We were so eager to get pyxet out we have not gotten all the code over to this repository yet.
+We were so eager to get pyxet out that we have not gotten all the code over to this repository yet.
 We will bring the code here very soon.
-We fully intend to develop this package in the public under the BSD license.
+We fully intend to develop this package in public under the BSD license.

 In the coming days we will add a roadmap to make it easier to know when pyxet features are being implemented and how you can help.

 For now, join our [Discord server](https://discord.gg/KCzmjDaDdC) to talk with us.
-We have ambitious plans and some very useful features under development / partially working (ex. write back to XetHub repos easy commit messages, stream repositories locally, easily load the same file across git branches, and more).
+We have ambitious plans and some very useful features under development / partially working (ex. write back to XetHub repos, easy commit messages, stream repositories locally, easily load the same file across Git branches, and more).